Dr. Christine Marthe Friedenreich

 - Physical activity in cancer risk and survival

-The ultimate goal of her research is to inform public health and clinical practice on the exact type, dose, timing of physical activity required to reduce cancer risk and improve quality and quantity of life after cancer.
-She leads multidisciplinary research teams and has support from specialized staff in core support units in her Department of Cancer Epidemiology and Prevention Research at Alberta Health Services.
+The goal of her research is to inform public health and clinical practice on the exact type, dose, timing of physical activity required to reduce cancer risk and improve quality and quantity of life after cancer.
+She leads multidisciplinary research teams and has support from specialized staff in core support units in the Department of Cancer Epidemiology and Prevention Research, Cancer Care Alberta.
 Her research has been funded since 1993 by research grants from both federal and provincial funding agencies and she collaborates widely with researchers in other fields as well as internationally.

 Awards